ChristChurchMayfair/ccm-main-gatsby/src/content/christmas2020/christmas2020.md

 ---
 Join us *in person* and online to celebrate news of *light and hope* this Christmas.

-Check back here for livestream links and to book guest places at in person events please [email](mailto:peter.balsdon@christchurchmayfair.org).
+For livestreams and broadcasts check back here for YouTube links.
+For in person services, since space is limited, please book guest places via [email](mailto:peter.balsdon@christchurchmayfair.org).